-The Flinders Teaching and Learning Innovation Grants, now in their thirteenth year, are an institution-wide internal funding scheme designed to support projects which go beyond normal teaching activities and which show innovation in any aspects of teaching, learning and/or assessment.
+The University's Teaching and Learning Innovation Grants are an institution-wide internal funding scheme designed to support projects which go beyond normal teaching activities and which show innovation in any aspect of teaching, learning and/or assessment.

 Innovation may take the form of the development, adaptation or application of a new or different approach, practice or procedure which is designed to produce improvements in teaching quality, effectiveness and efficiency and to have a positive impact on achievement of learning outcomes by students.
 Innovations may involve curriculum design, development of learning resources, teaching and learning activities, and/or assessment design and activities, and must extend beyond normal teaching practice and expectations.
 Applications involving conversion to online delivery must take particular care to demonstrate the positive impact the change will have on achievement of learning outcomes and on institution-wide improvement in teaching and learning.

 The project may be specific to a topic or topics, the whole or a part of a course, and/or any other teaching and learning activity.

-From 2011 two specific Flinders Teaching and Learning Innovation Grants will be available for submissions that show innovation in the area of internationalisation of the curriculum.
+Two specific Teaching and Learning Innovation Grants will be available for submissions that show innovation in the area of internationalisation of the curriculum.
 Internationalisation of the Curriculum is defined by the Organisation for Economic Co-operation and Development (OECD) as:

 A curriculum with an international orientation in content and/or form, aimed at preparing students for performing (professionally and socially) in an international and multicultural context and designed for domestic and international students.

 - The scheme may award up to nine grants per annum (including two focused on Internationalisation of the Curriculum).
-The grants will be in the range of $6000 to $12000.
+The grants will be in the range of $6000 to $12000 each.

-- There will normally be provision in each round for at least 1 grant per Faculty.
+- There will normally be provision in each round for at least one grant per faculty.

-Applications can be made by members of staff, general staff or staff members with academic status who have:
+Applications can be made by members of academic staff, professional staff or staff members with academic status who have: